 Senior Staff Research Scientist, Intel Labs

 I perform research in machine learning with a focus on anomaly detection, programming languages, and autonomous systems.
 I also oversee and guide the research vision of a few different research teams at Intel and academia.
 If you are a graduate student or professor with similar interests, please contact me at firstname.lastname@example.org or email@example.com to discuss collaboration opportunities.

-I was previously the director of game engineering at Machine Zone, where I briefly oversaw the engineering effort of MZ's hugely successful games Game of War and Mobile Strike.
-I also hold an appointment as an adjunct professor at the University of Colorado-Boulder in the department of Electrical, Computer, and Energy Engineering where I run the neural network design course.
+I was previously the director of engineering at Machine Zone, where I oversaw the engineering of Game of War and Mobile Strike.
+I am an adjunct professor at the University of Colorado-Boulder where I occasionally run a neural network design course.
 For over fifteen years, I have run my own software company, Nodeka, LLC., of which I am the founder and CEO.

 Program Chair and Founding Member, First ACM SIGPLAN Workshop on Machine Learning and Programming Languages (MAPL)